Babatha: Life

 Upon Judah's death in 130, Babatha seized his estates in Ein Gedi as a guarantee against his debts which she had covered as stated in the marriage contract, as his family had not paid the debts.
 Judah had died owing her 700 denarii, both from the debt he had taken from her in 128 CE and the original dowry.
 The documents also indicate that he had taken a loan of 60 denarii for a year at 12% interest from a Roman centurion stationed at Ein Gedi.
 In 131 CE, she was embroiled in a legal battle with Judah's other wife over the possessions of their dead husband.
 The documents also show a dispute between Shelamzion and Judah's orphaned nephews over the ownership of a courtyard in Ein Gedi he had gifted to Shelamzion.
 An elite Roman woman, Julia Crispina, represented the nephews.
 The dispute was ultimately settled in Shelamzion's favor.
 Babatha's seizure of her late husband's property was contested by these same nephews, whom Julia Crispina again represented in the court of the provincial governor.
 At one point, Babatha summoned Julia Crispina to court, despite her Roman elite status, claiming that a false charge of violence had been made against her.

 Other documents of importance concern the guardianship of Babatha's son Jesus.
 In 124 CE, the Council of Petra appointed two guardians for her son, one Jewish and one Nabatean.
 Within four months, Babatha petitioned the provincial governor, complaining that the two denarii per month that her son's guardians were providing in maintenance were insufficient.
 A document from 132 CE indicates that she lost the case, as she was still receiving two denarii a month in maintenance for her son.
 The document was signed on her behalf by Babeli, son of Menachem, who may have been her paternal uncle.
 In 125 CE, she brought suit against the Jewish guardian of her son to answer the same charge of insufficient maintenance.
 She offered to pool her property with the property left in trust for her son so that he could be raised in luxury with the interest on the joint amount.

 In addition, among the documents in her possession was a record of a sale of a donkey between two brothers, Joseph and Judah, in 122 CE.
 They are likely to have been Babatha's brothers, and Babatha was probably given the document to hold onto for safekeeping.

-The documents were written on her behalf by Eleazar, son of Eleazar, and Yochana, son of Makhouta.
-Babatha herself was illiterate as declared by Eleazar, who wrote that "she does not know letters."
+The documents were written in Greek on her behalf by Eleazar, son of Eleazar, and Yochana, son of Makhouta.
+Babatha herself was illiterate as declared by Eleazar, who wrote that "she does not know Jewish script."